WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 ![Cafe Allegro to General Assembly](assets/small-allegro_to_GA.png)

-**Talking points**:
+**Talking Points**:

 * Browser history mechanics are built for going back and forward between different pages (using arrows).
 These actions are also available to us in JavaScript.
 We can write JavaScript programs that invoke `window.history.back()` and `window.history.forward()`.
 * For instance, when moving from the Cafe Allegro page to the Seattle page on Wikipedia, the browser goes blank and loads a completely new page.
 Browsing pages on one site is like viewing different articles on Wikipedia — you haven't left the Wikipedia site; you're just looking at different pages on it.
-Meanwhile, browsing pages on different sites is like using a search engine to look up a restaurant, checking out the restaurant's reviews on Yelp's website, and then looking at the restaurant's official website.
+Meanwhile, browsing pages on different sites is like using a search engine to look up a restaurant, checking out the restaurant's reviews on Yelp, and then looking at the restaurant's official website.
 In this case, the browser is visiting different **pages** on different **sites**.
 * We can see the history of the pages we've visited by holding down the back button.
 * This seems pretty straightforward, right?
-However, the rise of recent approaches to websites — like React — broke old, traditional browser history mechanics and led to the introduction of new ways for websites to control what back and forward really mean.
+However, the rise of recent approaches to website building — like React — broke old, traditional browser history mechanics and led to the introduction of new ways for websites to control what back and forward really mean.
 * Let's explore.